-Next, you'll travel to the stunning Florence Falls, with views from the plateau-top lookout, a short walk from the car park.
+Next, we head to the stunning Florence Falls, with views from the plateau-top lookout, a short walk from the car park.
 Keen swimmers can tackle the 135 stairs that lead down to the clear, refreshing waters of Florence's stonewalled gorge and plunge pool.
-Easier walks allow swimming in the fresh waters above Florence Falls.
+Easier walks allow swimming too, in the warmer waters above Florence Falls.
 Then, settle back for the return to Darwin.Starting Accommodation:

 Hilton Darwin Hotel (B)